sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/resources.md

 * [app2](/docs/1.9/usage/tutorials/dcos-101/app2/) deployed and running in your cluster.

 # Objective
-In this section we will learn how to monitor and understand our resource utilization, how resource limits are enforced, and how to debug resource management issues.
+In this section you will learn how to monitor and understand your resource utilization, how resource limits are enforced, and how to debug resource management issues.

 # Steps
 Resource management and resource isolation between tasks are core challenges for an operating system, which needs to manage resources.